 How to calculate LTV

 One of the simplest and most frequently used models of LTV for subscription companies is based on ARPU and the company’s churn rate over a certain period of time.
-Due to the fact that most SaaS companies charge monthly, we’ll be using the month as our period of time.
-The LTV for any given month, then, is the amount that each current customer of the company is expected to pay during the remainder of their lifetime with the company.
+Due to the fact that most SaaS companies charge monthly, we’ll be using the month as our period.
+Then, the LTV for any given month is the amount that each current customer is expected to pay during the remainder of their lifetime with the company.

 If a company with a small number of customers loses 1 or 2 customers or a few hundred dollars it will cause the LTV to spike for that month, giving a chart for LTV that looks like Figure 1.

 Figure 1.
-An example of a traditional LTV calculation for a company with a small amount of customers.
+An example of a traditional LTV calculation for a company with a small number of loyal customers.

 Here at ProfitWell, we love to geek out on data and metrics.
 A lot.
 Probably more than we’d normally admit in public.
-After a lot of pondering and discussion, we feel like we've figured it out a better way to deal with low customer numbers and retention by developing a unique algorithm (the technical term being “secret sauce”).
-This algorithm lets us better regulate small changes, as it looks at how LTV is trending instead.
-It does this by comparing this month’s LTV to last month’s in order to remove the spikiness that can be caused by small samples sizes, giving an overall more accurate LTV.
+After a lot of pondering and discussion, we feel like we've figured out a better way to deal with low customer numbers and retention by developing a unique algorithm (the technical term being “secret sauce”).
+This algorithm lets us better regulate small changes, as it looks at how customer LTV is trending instead.
+It does this by comparing this month’s LTV to last month’s to remove the spikiness caused by small samples sizes, giving an overall more accurate LTV.

-Also, by looking at trends instead of using other methods to deal with highly variable data like lifetime capping—saying that the average customer will only stay with a company for a certain number of months or years (a number that will be different for each company)—we can also better predict an LTV for all types of companies, regardless of their size, retention numbers, or growth rates.
-Using trends also helps deal with problems like having months with 100% or greater retention—instead of having huge unrealistic spikes, we can show a reasonable uptick in LTV, shown in Figure 2.
+Also, by looking at trends instead of using other methods to deal with highly variable data like lifetime capping—saying that an average customer lifespan is a certain number of months or years (a number that will be different for each company)—we can also better predict an LTV for all types of companies, regardless of their size, retention numbers, or growth rates.
+Using trends also helps deal with problems like having months with 100% or greater retention—instead of having huge unrealistic spikes, we can show a reasonable uptick in customer LTV, shown in Figure 2.